Ab00dMD/MIA_Tasks0/README.md

 ### Task 4: About OOP and an introduction to ML
 more about OOP concepts.
 Dealing with Python libraries like pandas, numpy, and matplotlib.
-Create and Train the Linear Regression Model
+Create and Train a Linear Regression Model